dekimir/postgres-searchbox/package/README.md

 - `examples/with-nextjs/pages/api/search.ts`
 - `examples/with-nextjs/pages/movies.tsx`
-- `examples/with-nextjs/styles/Movies.module.css`
+- `examples/with-nextjs/pages/store.tsx`

 In `examples/with-nextjs` you can `yarn && yarn dev` to get the dev. server running.

-You can see the movies page at http://locaalhost:3000/movies
+- You can see the movies page at http://locaalhost:3000/movies
+- You can see the store page at http://locaalhost:3000/store

-NextJS can import the `package/build/*.js` files, to keep them up to date run `yarn build:watch-swc` from a 2nd terminal.
+NextJS can import the `package/build/*.js` files, to keep them up to date run `yarn dev` from a 2nd terminal.

 Using swc here is orders of magnitude faster than tsc.
 The downside is that it doesn't check for type correctness.